Visa Changes: Europe's EES & ETIAS Systems

 Subsequent Travels:

-Once you're registered in the system, future trips will become easier.
-The system will simply verify your identity against your previous registration using quick biometric checks (like your facial image) and automatically calculate your stay duration.
+Once you're registered in the system, the system will simply verify your identity against your previous registration using quick biometric checks (like your facial image) and automatically calculate your stay duration.

 Implementation Timeline: